RPA-LittleFrog/UiPathCloud/README.md

 1 - Create a Extern API Access

-2 - Add appId & secret in LittleFrogAPICredential asset in Config folder (you have to create a folder named "Config" with a credential named "LittleFrogAPICredential".
+2 - Add appId & secret in LittleFrogAPICredential asset in Config folder (you have to create a Orchestrator folder named "Config" with a credential named "LittleFrogAPICredential".
 You can change the projet for change this names)

 3 - Enjoy